Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 Available images
 ^^^^^^^^^^^^^^^^
-We support intel, ARP and raspberry pi builds.
+We support Intel, ARP-Intel and Raspberry Pi builds.
 The qt-auto layer can be found on all of them.

 Once you have synced the repo, run the following to configure the environment for Qt Automotive images.